momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 ## Sounds

-Sounds should be moved into specific folders in order to use the appropriate volume sliders:
+The game allows players to set a volume level for each of several sound channels.
+Sound files packed in each map should be organized into specific folders corresponding to these sound channels:

 | Channel  | Folder         |
 | -------- | -------------- |